skurdiukov/gelf-extensions-logging/README.md

     },
     "GELF": {
       "Host": "localhost",
       "Port": 12201,                // Not required if using default 12201.
-      "LogSource": "my-app-name",   // Required if not set in code.
+      "LogSource": "my-app-name",   // Not required if set in code.
       "AdditionalFields": {         // Optional fields added to all logs.
         "project_name": "my-project-name"
       },
       "LogLevel": {